Canadian Cottage Garden Design | Explorer Roses to Butchart Gardens

 Iris sibirica

-Sun: Full sun to partial shade
+Sun: Full sun to part shade

-Blooms: Late May through June
+Blooms: Late May through June; seed pods persist through autumn

 Purple Coneflower